imgag/ngs-bits/tools/htslib/README.md

 ## Windows

-For Windows, a pre-built DLL is present in the *ngs-bits* repository.
+For Windows, a pre-built DLL only needs to be unpacked from `ngs-bits/htslib/htslib_win.zip`.

+	>

 ### Building the DLL